William O'Neal Lockridge: Personal life

-On July 8, 1989, he married the former Wanda Matthews and had one son, Stefan O’Neil Lockridge.
+On July 8, 1989, he married the former Wanda Matthews and had one son, Stefan O'Neal Lockridge.
 William also had one daughter, Joy (Lockridge) Ross.

 Death

 William Lockridge died from respiratory failure the George Washington University Hospital on January 12, 2011.
 His widow established the William O. Lockridge Community Foundation (WOLCF) in his memory and to continue his legacy of closing the education gap for the young people of Wards 7 and 8.